Vintage Hi-Fi Info

 Many old pre R&R era Grams are sadly found long-since butchered with cheap three speed players put in, but find the model that went in originally and put it back together again, though the modern turntable will always have a bigger cut-out hole than the Garrards of the 30s so don't expect it to be easy.
 Some of these seemingly rare early spare turntables sell very cheap on ebay.
 Whilst on the subject of players the ubiquitous Dansette must feature, from the crappy plastic grilled ones to the better late 60s ones with a Garrard deck & vinyl covering & legs that now hit £300 on ebay.
 And if we're getting stereo-sentimental, the Hacker Centurion kept us entertained in the late 1980s in our earliest incarnation as a record dealer.
 Oddly the black & plastic lid one was had twice, yet you only see the earlier silver & teak wood lid ones around now from 1970-71.
 Best buy the GAR 550 as the GAR 500 with only 10w is still a bit lacking even after some redesign, the 550 has a whopping 14w but is better on the power amps and harder to clip.
 The LS1000 or similar speakers, though looking nice are too boxy sounding as thin sides & the paper tweeter & extra squawker (pre EMI oval driver) are not hifi but worth re-speakering the cabinets though.

-A final word on old Record Players that are Furniture, not Hifi separates, is buy them as you like the oldness, the retro looks & the warm and sometimes fuzzy rich sound they were back then.
+Record Players & Radiograms are Furniture items, not in the same quality as Hifi separates, but still buy them as you like the oldness, the retro looks & the warm and sometimes fuzzy rich sound they were back then.
 If it works ok, leave it alone, if not, get it to work but keep it looking original as much as possible.
 Lofi old record players & grams?
 That's how buyers played their music & yet enjoyed it more intensely than us today for several reasons.
 Top 40 Music 1955-1984 was for many types of listener, but today's Top 40 is so narrow & how many classic tunes since 1985 are there compared to the 1955-1984 era?
 QED.
 Life pre Computers looks very basic & deathly boring in general to us modern folks & having a record to play was all you had & it meant much more.
 Similarly in the prewar years, Kids had their annuals & used to learn the poems by heart as that was all they had to do.
 Sadly they coloured the pages in too.
 Yet odd how much more miserable & unsatisfied we are today with so much more to do.

 The USA market of quality Console Stereos that are upgrade Radiograms with huge speakers & a cool 60s Retro Pad look usually didn't make it to the UK, though we did see a few 1970s ones years ago that looked cool but a Console-Radiogram is never the highest fidelity.
 But for Retro Furniture items they will have a better value as decorator home pieces if you have the room for them & you get a music centre too.
 The idea of speakers in the same cabinet is a difficult one, even if the speaker enclosures are made like hifi speakers they are too near the turntable & the feedback howling sound is a problem, if you have one with bouncy turntable springs tighten them down & you'll get the feedback howl.
 Many hifi of pre 1970 was built into a console, a custom or home made unit usually stuffed with quality seperates like Garrard 301s, Quad IIs & one we had with a Dynaco Stereo 70 in.
 As the years moved on more items were made for free standing & the idea of having valves glowing for decoration instead of tucked away out of sight is a far more recent fashion.